moshimeow/moshimeow.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 * Playspace mover
 * Make aim->grip offset perfectly match SteamVR

 I also need to test with Neos, Beat Saber and Population One.
-I already know Neos doesn't work for non-graphics reasons (something with the input profile?) but the other ones are big unknowns for me.
+I already know Neos doesn't work for non-graphics reasons (something with the input profile?) but the other ones are big unknowns for me, just haven't tried yet.
 All of this constitutes a few weeks of full-time work, so I'll be getting through it rather slowly along with my real job and other things I do for fun.
 Anyways that's pretty much all I've got for this post.
 I'll probably make another post showing off further fixes I make, and hopefully make my own guide showing how to build all the stuff you need for this. laters!